dan1el789/OperatingSystem/memory/memory-management/README.md

 **CMP**

 instruction  as expected.
-The  settings  of the base.and limit registers  during  the  execution  of the  second  program  of Fig.  3-2(c)  are  shown  in  Fig. 3-3. *178-179*
+The  settings  of the base.and limit registers  during  the  execution  of the  second  program  of Fig.  3-2(c)  are  shown  in  Fig. 3-3. *178-179* ***important read Pages!***